 Tips for learning letters

 - Cut large letters from A to Z out of corrugated cardboard, soft sandpaper and coloured card.
-Let her touch and feel the shape, texture and size of each letter and help her to trace around it with a pencil.
+Let them touch and feel the shape, texture and size of each letter and help them to trace around it with a pencil.

 - Choose a letter and help your preschooler to find items beginning with that letter around the house or when you’re out and about.